by Marcus McGee

 “I’m not a young man anymore,” Mr. Hollinger said.
 “And I don’t plan on dropping dead while I’m still on the job, still working.
-As you all know, I have no son, not a single heir.
+As you all know, I have no son—no daughter even, not a single heir.
 So I brought you out here because I want to share the secret of my business with someone, to pass it down to someone.
 I want to keep my legacy alive.”

 He paused a moment, allowing everyone time to peruse the proposal.

 “I will share that secret with just one of you, the most worthy among you.”

 “And what’s with the dead elephant?
 Whew!”
 Stanford demanded.

 “I brought you here because you all show promise,” Mr. Hollinger explained.
 “But common sense and history demonstrate that mere potential most often leads to disappointment.
 Most of you will ultimately end up doing nothing special with your lives.
 No, I am looking for the one individual among you who is capable of doing something truly extraordinary.”

 “So, what do you expect us to do?”
 Rutgers queried.

 “All I need, dear gentlemen, is for one of you to prove himself extraordinary.
 Certainly, we all recall the seven labours of Heracles, but he was a demi-god.
 I have but one labour for the most outstanding among you, being a mere mortal.”